lesleytomosada/carcar/README.md

 # CarCar
 ## Getting Started

-* Step - 1 : Fork This Repo / then clone the forked repo using git clone (url of http)
-* Step - 2 : Open the cloned repo - cd into repo then maybe use code . in terminal
-* Step - 3 : After it is opened, you may then look around
-* Step - 4 : In terminal run docker volume create beta-data, then docker compose up --build, this will * * create all docker containers required to run the application
+Step - 1 : Fork This Repo / then clone the forked repo using git clone (url of http) Step - 2 : Open the cloned repo - cd into repo then maybe use code . in terminal Step - 3 : After it is opened, you may then look around Step - 4 : In terminal run `docker volume create beta-data`, then `docker compose up --build`, this will create all docker containers required to run the application
-* Step - 5 : You can now open localhost:3000 to use said application
+Step - 5 : You can now open localhost:3000 to use said application
-* Step - 6 : Read about how this application is used
+Step - 6 : Keep reading to see how this application is used.

 Team: